mansiraizada/SUMDashboard/README.md

+# Steps to use the Secure User Management Dashboard:

+Login:
+Use credentials- eve.holt@reqres.in (email id)
+                 password (anything could be the password as per login api)

+Signup:
+Use details- eve.holt@reqres.in (email id)
+             pistol (password)
+             pistol (confirm password)

+Dashboard:
+After successful login using the login credentials, the dashboard will display.

+Note:
+1. The dashboard uses RESTAPI from reqres.in.
+2. User can only login and signup with the provided credentials as per the API otherwise the API will throw the error accordingly.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.